 - you need to access something not available to your current physical locale.

-- you want to be anonymous when online.
+- you want to be anonymous to your Internet provider—be it the owner of the router or the ISP—when online.

 - Building your own VPN server is best, but using a third-party service is OK when that's an easy option.

-The most important takeaway is that VPN is not synonymous with security or privacy, and using one willy-nilly can cause adverse effects on this front.
+The most important takeaway is that VPN is not synonymous with security or privacy, and using one willy-nilly can have adverse effects on these fronts.
+I speak from experience.
+I travel a lot and generally only use VPN once or twice a year, not because I have no or limited access to this type of connection.

 Dong, liked your article on VPN.
 One of the advantages for using it at home is to disguise your identity and encrypt your data from your ISP.
 Not using a VPN allows your ISP to see your streaming activity and possibly throttling your bandwidth.
 Either you give up some privacy to a VPN provider or to your ISP.
 I figure that keeping my ISP provider at bay is more important.